gmax-ws/testing-kafka-app-with-jest/README.md

 This was built as a demo for my blog post about [Testing Kafka queues with Jest on my Medium](https://medium.com/@colinwren/testing-a-apache-kafka-based-application-with-jest-avro-kafka-and-node-kafka-5dfa50389121).

+If you find this project useful please leave a comment or 'Clap' on the blog post.
+Any PRs or Issues are gratefully accepted, this is a demo project so there may be use cases or bugs I've not covered.

 ## Set up
 Before running the stack and tests you'll need to build the docker images for the different apps.
 You can do this with the following commands: